MicrosoftDocs/learn/learn-pr/wwl-data-ai/operationalize-azure-data-factory-pipelines/includes/5-monitor.md

 ## Monitor data flow debug sessions

 Mapping data flows allow you to build code-free data transformation logic that runs at scale.
 When building your logic, you can turn on a debug session to interactively work with your data using a live Spark cluster.
-To learn more, read about [mapping data flow debug mode](concepts-data-flow-debug-mode.md).

 You can monitor active data flow debug sessions across a factory in the **Monitor** experience.